 Accounting has a wide scope of functions and levels.
 It is often difficult to decipher what all of the different accounting qualifications mean.
 Our Table detailing the most common accounting qualifications in South Africa should help.

 The advantages of having an accountant "close to home" are obvious, but if you don't find somebody suitable in your area, don't rule out searching further afield.
 It is more important to have the right accountant for your business than the closest to your business.
-Ninety percent of your dealings with your accountant will take place over the internet anyway, so don't limit your area of research.
+Ninety-five percent of your dealings with your accountant will take place over the internet anyway, so don't limit your area of research.

 The accounting packages (e.g. Sage, Pastel, Xero, QuickBooks) that your accountant supports is critical.
-Whilst most accountants and bookkeepers will work with any accounting package it is usually better to work with an accountant that is very conversant in the package your firm is using.
+Whilst many accountants and bookkeepers will work with any accounting package it is usually better to work with an accountant that is very conversant in the package your firm is using.